Go directly to product information

 Special question?

-The cinnamon sticks are supplied in different diameters.
-Do you want only thick rolls (easy to dose) or thin ones?
-Feel free to ask us about the possibilities.
+The cinnamon sticks come in various diameters.
+Would you prefer thick rolls (easy to portion) or thin ones?
+Feel free to ask us.

 Batch number